-Cleveland Clinic Cole Eye Institute and Foundation Fighting Blindness Donor Program for Inherited Retinal Degenerative Diseases
+Cleveland Clinic Cole Eye Institute for Inherited Retinal Degenerative Diseases

 Cole Eye researchers are focused on understanding the underlying genetic basis for macular degeneration and various other eye diseases in the hopes of aiding in the provision of new treatment options, and progress towards a cure.

 The Cole Eye Institute houses a collection of eye tissues from donors with retinal degenerations, previously funded by the Foundation Fighting Blindness (FFB).